wn9237/rest_spec/markdowns/api/conversationthread_post_posts.md

-# Create Post
+# Create post

-Use this API to create a new Post.
+Use this API to create a new post.
 ### Prerequisites
 The following **scopes** are required to execute this API:
 ### HTTP request